Schools and associations

 Compared to other European countries, Belgium scores poorly in terms of the number of graduates in STEM fields.

 The reasons?
-First of all: study choice is mainly determined by the parents' profession and the school's offer.
+First of all: study choices are mainly determined by the parents' profession and the school's curriculum.

-In addition, young people say they know too little about what STEM studies entail and what the opportunities are.
+In addition, young people say they’re ill-informed about what STEM studies entail and what the opportunities are.
 And they generally feel inadequately prepared for their professional future.

-Moreover, education in Belgium is still strongly divided into general, technical and vocational education.
+Moreover, education in Belgium is still strongly divided into general, technical and vocational studies.
 Students from one branch have little contact with the other.
-And in a number of fields of study, technical or theoretical subjects are given less prominence, which again acts as a brake.
+And in a number of disciplines, technical or theoretical subjects are given less prominence, which again acts as a brake.

 But... more and more teachers are convinced that young people need to get a better idea of STEM study options and what exactly those studies entail.
 Only then can they make a good choice - including for their future careers.